sitebay/docs/CONTRIBUTING.md

 #### Windows

-While macOS and Linux are preferred by most of the core Site Bay Docs team, it's also possible to use Hugo on Windows.
+While macOS and Linux are preferred by most of the core SiteBay Docs team, it's also possible to use Hugo on Windows.

 1. Download the [hugo_extended_0.116.1_windows-amd64.zip](https://github.com/gohugoio/hugo/releases/download/v0.116.1/hugo_extended_0.116.1_windows-amd64.zip) file.
 Additional files for other operating systems can be found on the [Hugo v0.116.1 GitHub release page](https://github.com/gohugoio/hugo/releases/tag/v0.116.1) under **Assets**.